RandomVersion/voidscript/README.md

 # voidscript
-The voidscript interpreter by 0x99ff/RandomVersion
+The voidscript interpreter by RandomVersion